 A CFD layout

-This would mean that the company would have 4 colored areas to their Cumulative Flow graph, one area per each of the stages, as shown on the diagram below.
+This means the company will have 4 areas to their Cumulative Flow graph, one area per each of the stages:

 Use a Cumulative Flow Diagram to predict the future

-There is a lot more that a CFD can do for your business!
 You could look at the smoothness of the lines to determine the predictability or efficacy of a process step.
-Team members could see that in March, there was a spike in customers’ demand for work, and this led to the green area increasing in velocity over the other work states.
-Understanding the processes that a team is part of helps them to better respond to changing conditions.
+Team members could see that around February, there was a spike in customer demand, shortly leading to the green area increasing in velocity over the other process stages.
+A clear signal, that unless more developers are employed, the cycle time is going to increase significantly.
+Understanding the processes that a team is a part of helps them to better respond to changing conditions.

-Although there is so much information to glean from the diagram, the best thing to use it for is predicting when an item is going to get completed.
+But the best way to use a CFD is to predict when an item will get completed.
 One of the most important reasons for the success of any business is the alignment of their estimates with reality.
-Using data from the Cumulative Flow Diagram, a business can determine when items are going to get completed, and the longer the period of time that data was gathered over, the more reliable their predictions.
-If a company is able to use 7 months of data gathered by their Kanban Software, as in this example, their chance of success greatly increases, with hardly any analytical work needing to be done!
+Using data from the Cumulative Flow Diagram, you can determine when items will get completed, and the longer the time that data was gathered over, the more reliable your predictions.
+Imagine being able to estimate project completion using several months of data accumulated automatically by Kanban software your chances of success increase significantly, with hardly any analytical work needed on your part!